 Truly, the show was fantastic!
 And we all just ignored the rambunctious kids and drunk people we seemed to sit right between.
 Funny enough, the best part of this night was just realizing we’d probably all be okay skipping some must-dos on future trips together if we aren’t feeling it.
 Although it wasn’t a bad time, we all had the same looks of, “yea, not so much for us,” which was surprisingly, a relief!

 While we couldn’t afford a beach-front property in such an expensive destination, we had an awesome sunset spot at our second and final rental condo.
 There was a trail that led out to some stunning volcanic rocks where we could sit or stand while we admired the crashing waves, swimming turtles and setting sun.

 We went out there pretty much daily while we stayed there, and took so many great photos.
 It was a time to be quiet, be a little romantic with our couple, and just take in why Hawaii is such a very beloved place.
 Paradise with friends?
 Can it get much better?

-Going to Kauai without seeing the Na Pali Coast is kind of silly since it is THE thing to do.
+Going on a Kauai vacation without seeing the Na Pali Coast is kind of silly since it is THE top of any list of best things to do in Kauai.
 And for good reason.
 Our tour with Makana Charters of this epic, iconic coastline was a highlight of our trip – the touristy side of it anyway.
 And we all loved admiring the rugged mountains, waterfalls, caves and sea life.